 Refer participants to community resources if available and, when appropriate and in consultation with the Specialty Court team, maintain collateral contacts to follow participant progress.

 Provide drug/alcohol testing as part of normal standards of supervision.
 Extensive and random AODA testing specific to the Specialty Court will be the responsibility of that court.
 Agents can assist with this task on occasion; however, will not exceed one AODA test per week on any given participant.
-(Wisconsin Treatment Court Standard 13)
+(Wisconsin Treatment Court Standard 13).

 Provide input for decisions regarding incentives and sanctions and impose incentives and sanctions where appropriate and in accordance with Department of Corrections’ policies and procedures, Wisconsin State Law and Evidence Based Practices.
-(Wisconsin Treatment Court Standard 14)
+(Wisconsin Treatment Court Standard 14).

 Attend treatment team meetings and Specialty Court at a maximum of one team staffing/Specialty Court session per week and one special team or advisory board meeting per month.
 As the participant progresses forward in the Specialty Court phases, it is expected the agent’s responsibilities for that participant will be reduced along with the classification and contact standards for the individual participant.
 This may be subject to change based on staffing and availability.